-I love sharing the outdoor passion, hunting, fishing, hiking, exploring, with the kids.
+I love sharing the outdoor passion, hunting, fishing, hiking, and exploring with the kids.
 It is so rewarding to hear them talking and telling their stories.
 They are our future.
-It is great when I see a kid that has a respect for Mother Earth, and even better when they become connected to it through their experiences in it.
+It is great when I see a youngster with respect for Mother Earth, and even better when they become connected to it through their experiences.

-In Colorado, the kids can hunt as long as they can pass the hunter’s safety course.
-They can’t however, hunt big game until they are 12 years old.
-They get to hunt small game, coyotes, prairie dogs, grouse, and of course turkey.
+In Colorado, the kids can hunt as long as they pass the hunter’s safety course.
+They get to hunt small game, coyotes, prairie dogs, grouse, and turkeys.
 We found a love for turkey hunting when we approached the challenge of taking the kids.

-Up above us on the ridge of a hill, we heard a tom gobble.
-The girls eyes sparked, and I know their hearts jumped with anticipation.
+Above us on the ridge of a hill, we heard a tom gobble.
+The girls’ eyes sparked, and I know their hearts jumped with anticipation.
 We made a plan to get in closer to that gobbler.

-Before we headed out, another call was chirped, and this time, there were two gobblers that answered.
+Before we headed out, another call was chirped, and this time, two gobblers answered.
 Perfect!
 Up the draw we went.

-Hank sat with the two girls up close under some oak brush and down fall.
-It sufficed as a perfect blind and rest for their shot guns.
+Hank sat up close under some oak brush and downfall with the two girls.
+It sufficed as a perfect blind and rest for their shotguns.
 One girl on either side, they decided who would shoot first.
-The Little Gal’s friend was the winner, and the Little Gal would take the second shot if both toms happened to get close enough.
+The Little Gal’s friend was the winner, and the Little Gal would take the second shot if both toms got close enough.

 Our friend and I sat a little further behind to call.
-A little pur and then some chirping.
-We heard the gobbles off in the distance but they were getting closer.
+A little purr and then some chirping.
+We heard the gobbles off in the distance, but they were getting closer.
 Then we sat silent and waited.
 After several moments, we called again.
 The gobbles were even closer yet.

 They were coming!

-Hank sat with the girls who could not have been more still if you asked them to.
+Hank sat with the girls who could not have been more still if you had asked them to.
 They were frozen with excitement.
-We sat behind and could not see any of the events, but continued to call giving the toms time to come in.
-We heard one off toward the right, and later one straight ahead.
+We sat behind and could not see any of the events but continued to call giving the toms time to come in.
+We heard one off toward the right and later one straight ahead.
 Closer and closer, slow but steady.
 The girls had their guns up on the rest.
 Hank told them to be ready, and they held their breaths.

 Suddenly a tom appeared out in the middle of the draw.
 He appeared in full strut.
 He came forward toward the girls so suddenly.
 There was a gasp as the Little Gal’s friend lost her breath in awe and excitement.
 The tom heard the sound and turned immediately running for the brush.
-The excited little girl shot, but he just wasn’t near enough yet.
+The excited little girl shot, but he wasn’t near enough.

-That is when our friend and I, from behind the brush heard all sorts of screaming and excitement going on.
+That is when our friend and I heard all sorts of screaming and excitement from the other side of the brush.
 We jumped up to see if someone got a bird.
-It was the girls running and jumping with excitement.
-They could not believe they had gotten to see a tom, much less a tom strutting toward them.
+The girls ran and jumped with excitement.
+They were so excited and could not believe they had seen a tom, much less a tom strutting toward them.

-There was no bird to put in the satchel that day, but there was a lot of excitement, learning and fun had by all.
+There was no bird to put in the satchel that day, but there was a lot of excitement, learning, and fun.
 There is nothing like taking a kid for their first hunt.
-The moments in the field are priceless for sure and some that I wouldn’t trade for anything.
+The moments in the field are priceless and some that I wouldn’t trade for anything.